Fariha-del/ProjectEdunet/README.md

 GENRE: The genre of the movie (like Action, Comedy, Drama)

-Future Work
+**##Future Work**

 Improve the model or add features using the existing code.

-Use the trained classifier to predict new movie genres easily.
+Use the trained classifier(Multinomial Naive Bayes) to predict new movie genres easily.

+Install Streamlit if it is not already installed.

+Run the app by executing streamlit run App.py in the terminal.

+The app will open a webpage in the browser at http://localhost:8501.

+Enter or paste a movie plot description into the text box on the page.

+Click the Predict Genre button.

+The app processes the input using the trained model.

+The predicted genre is displayed immediately below the input box.

+This provides an easy way to test new movie plots without using the command line each time